edupoux/MVA_2022_SL/README.md

-# UPDATE REGARDING PROJECT DEFENCES
+# UPDATE REGARDING PROJECT DEFENSES

 Please ignore the Google Meet link in the calendar invite you received for your project defence.
 Use the following zoom link instead: https://us02web.zoom.us/j/89686335842?pwd=ZjdnYjFmRmlURU1KS1l1WjVLSVVxdz09